apache/spark/python/docs/source/index.rst

 **Spark Core**

 Spark Core is the underlying general execution engine for the Spark platform that all other functionality is built on top of.
-It provides an RDD (Resilient Disributed Data) and in-memory computing capabilities.
+It provides an RDD (Resilient Disributed Dataset) and in-memory computing capabilities.

 .. toctree::